-It is this Thursday, 27 October at the Mint Offices at Exmouth Market.
+It is on Thursday, 18 October at the Mint Offices at Exmouth Market.
 Please aim to get to Mint for 6.30, we will begin begin at 7PM.

 Hope to see you here!

 David has always enjoyed pulling stuff apart and tinkering with products, electronics and code.
 He is interested in exploring the boundaries between digital and physical products and how they can impact human interaction.